WVURAIL/dspira/pages/newpost.md

 layout: page
 title: New Post
 permalink: /newpost/
+meta_description: "Write a new DSPIRA lesson in Markdown.
+Use the formatting guide and browser editor to prepare headings, images, links, and lesson metadata."
 ---

 These are instructions and a simple template to start creating a new post!